input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

-So instead of spending engineering time and energy _responding_ to ecosystem changes and maintenance, the DevX team decided the best course of action was enhancing GHC's cross-compilation support and add a proper JS backend based on GHCJS.
+So instead of spending engineering time and energy _responding_ to ecosystem changes and maintenance, the DevX team decided the best course of action was to enhance GHC's cross-compilation support and add a proper JS backend based on GHCJS.
 We feel that this adds value to the entire Haskell ecosystem, keeps the JS backend in sync with GHC, provides a better user experience for all, reduces maintenance costs, and greatly improves the backends in GHC in general.
 By